Review: Mount and Blade

 How to Save and Pause:

-You can choose to use one of two save schemes, called realistic and manual.
+You can choose to use one of two save schemes, called "realistic" and "manual".
 On realistic, your game will always save when you exit the game.
-If this option isnt chosen, then you must manually save from the game menu.
+If this option isn't chosen, then you must manually save from the game menu.

 Regardless of which save method you use, you can pause the game by bringing up the game menu with ESC.
 While travelling on the overland map, you can also pause the game by simply staying put.